Wuwei Gansu, China Travel Guide

 Only if arriving from an endemic country.

 The official currency is the Chinese Yuan (CNY), also known as Renminbi (RMB).
-You can exchange foreign currency at major banks in Wuwei (Bank of China, ICBC) or at international airports.
-ATMs are easy to find and accept international cards.
+You can exchange foreign currency at large banks in Wuwei (Bank of China, ICBC) or at international airports.
+ATMs are not difficult to find and accept international cards.
 Mobile payment apps like Alipay and WeChat Pay dominate transactions; cash is less frequently used.

-Tipping is generally not customary or expected in China.
+Tipping is generally not customary or expected inside China.
 Most service staff do not anticipate tips.
 In some tourist-oriented contexts, like with high-end tour guides or hotel porters in international hotels, a small gratuity may be accepted but is not obligatory.

 Utilize inexpensive local public buses.